 The Resource Center is an always-on, contextual, and personalized help widget that empowers your users to find help directly within your app, ensuring that assistance is readily available whenever they need it.
-This innovative tool is designed to seamlessly integrate into the user experience, providing tailored support that is relevant to the specific context in which the user is operating.
+This innovative tool is designed to seamlessly blend into the user experience, offering customized assistance pertinent to the user.
 By providing immediate access to helpful resources, the widget enhances user satisfaction and engagement, enabling individuals to resolve issues efficiently without leaving their current tasks.

 How the Resource Center works